TABLE OF CONTENTS

 5 Tips for Selling on Instagram

-Most users discover new products and services via the social media platform.
+Most users discover new products and services via a social media platform.
 In order to make your efforts provide the best results possible, here are some tips to help you sell on Instagram.

 1. Optimize for the Highest Conversion Rate

 Your profile is the only place where you can insert a hyperlink.
 Ensure that your bio is clear, compelling, and includes a strong call to action.
 Use emojis or other relevant pop culture references that strengthen your message to help it further stand out.

 3. Monitor Your Business Tools

 Use the insights to fine-tune your marketing efforts.
 Which posts had the most engagement?
 Which posts had the most impressions?
 What time of day is the most popular viewing time for your audience?
 All of this data can help you to create even more compelling content for your next post.